stevemeisner/employee-skills/README.md

 A living directory of employees and their skills; categorized for preference and expertise.

-The hope is that this could be insightful for sales and consultant teams internally when planning work, resourcing, and for hiring.
+The hope is that this will aid Sales, Consulting, Scheduling, and Hiring by exposing the skills of the team and gaps therein.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/3977bd09-465f-41d1-b28b-b0ecf8816858/deploy-status)](https://app.netlify.com/sites/employee-skills/deploys)